- The Depo-Provera® shot is very effective in preventing pregnancy.

 How effective are Depo-Provera® injections?

 It’s important to mention that life doesn’t always go as planned and we can’t always control that.
 It is OK if you are several days to a week late for your injection.
 So if you’re late on your injection (by several days to a week) it will only be 94% effective in the prevention of pregnancy.
-This means that if 100 women receives a Depo-Provera® injection late, then 6 of them will become pregnant each year.
+This means that if 100 people receive a Depo-Provera® injection late, then 6 of them will become pregnant each year.
 The longer you wait to get your next Depo shot, the less effective it becomes.
 In the meantime, use a barrier method such as an internal (male) or external (female) condom, until you are able to get your next shot.
 Depo-Provera® injections do not protect against sexually transmitted infections.
 So you need to use a condom to lower the chance of getting STIs.

 Are there other benefits of Depo-Provera® injections besides the prevention of pregnancy?